Nokia 6310: Mercedes-Benz

 Like the 6210, the 6310 and 6310i were optionally included on several Mercedes-Benz cars.
 This phone was used on the Mercedes-Benz S-Class (W220) (1998—2006 type), where it was held in a cradle and connected to the car's integrated car phone and media system called COMAND APS.

 A cradle was installed in the dashboard, into which the phone was securely placed.
 Connectors in the cradle provided the phone with electrical power, routed the audio path through the car's audio system, and an external antenna mounted on the car's chassis replaced the internal antenna, providing a stronger signal and better signal-to-noise ratio.

 In 2003, Nokia also began integrating the 6310i in some Lexus cars.

 Reception

 The 6310 competed against other multi-band and GPRS-capable business phones such as Motorola Timeport 280.

-The Nokia 6310/6310i was (and still remains) very popular for its robustness, simplicity and long battery life years after being discontinued as a product.
-Many have called the 6310i one of the best handsets Nokia ever produced.
+The Nokia 6310/6310i was very popular for its robustness, simplicity and long battery life years after being discontinued as a product.
+Many reviews mention the 6310i as one of the best handsets Nokia ever produced.